PeterSels/milp-logic/README.txt

 export MILP_LOGIC_HOME=~peter/projects/MilpLogic

-After adding, dont forget to activate these settings by sourcing the changed file.
-For bash you do this by typing:
+After adding the correct environment variables, don't forget to activate these settings by sourcing the changed file.
+For bash you do this by typing in your terminal:

-~peter/.profile
+. ~peter/.profile

 for tsh you do this by typing